ajilichayma/aws_solutions_architect_notes/README.md

     - you have to manage the EC2 instances ( EC2 fleet ) & join them to the ECS cluster.
     - When launching a new container, make sure you have enough ressources for it.
     - you have to manage the O.S, the Runtime and the ECS agent on the EC2 instances
-- we can use AWS Fargate, when we want to delegate infrastructure to AWS.
+#### AWS Fargates:
-- Fargate:
+- we can use AWS Fargate, when we want to delegate infrastructure management to AWS.
 - It is an alternative to EC2 instance
 - It is a serverless way to launch containers
 - Pay only for what you use
 - Fargate vs EC2 pricing:
     - for forgate, you pay for how long the container is running & for how much capacity was used to run it
     - for EC2, you pay for the whole server